 Long waits for treatment

-In 2018, Child and Adolescent Mental Health Services (CAHMS) were only able to treat a third of the of the 338,000 children referred them.
+In 2018, Child and Adolescent Mental Health Services (CAHMS) were only able to treat a third of the 338,000 children referred to them.
 Another third went on to long waiting lists and the rest were deemed ‘not serious enough’ to receive treatment.

-People are turning to schools and charities like Oasis and the private sector to get help.
+People are turning to schools, the private sector and charities like Oasis to get help.

 Oasis’s strong track record

 We already have a tried and tested mental health support structure in place in many Oasis Community Hubs, all with strong links to our academies serving 30,000 children and young people.

 We work closely with health, education and care plans, and local authority services for people with learning disabilities and those in care.

 ‘Young people tell us they are scared,’ says Cat Still, ‘others say they have no future.
 Their parents often lack the skills to cope.
 At Oasis, we’re in a position to move quickly and ensure vital early intervention for young people where needed.’